menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Metcalfe is generally considered to be a blue-collar town.
-47.06% of the Metcalfe workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Metcalfe is a blue-collar town, with 47.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Metcalfe is a town of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Metcalfe who work in sales jobs (32.94%), teaching (5.88%), and healthcare suport services (5.00%).

 Setting & Lifestyle